 The numbers are impressively ominous: According to the Centers for Disease Control and Prevention (CDC), each year in the United States, at least 2 million people become infected with bacteria that are resistant to antibiotics — and at least 23,000 people die as a direct result of these infections.
-The CDC also reports that many more people die from other conditions that were complicated by an antibiotic-resistant infection.
+Some experts even estimate that, by 2050, up to 10 million people may die each year as a result of continued antibiotic resistance.

-“The overuse and misuse of antibiotics is perhaps the single most important factor leading to antibiotic resistance around the globe,” says Dr. Hai Shao, a board-certified infectious disease specialist with Sharp Chula Vista Medical Center.
-“Antibiotics are among the most commonly prescribed drugs; however, up to 50 percent of all antibiotics prescribed for people are simply not needed or are not optimally effective as prescribed.”
+“The overuse and misuse of antibiotics is perhaps the single most important factor leading to antibiotic resistance around the globe,” says Dr. Fadi Haddad, a board-certified infectious disease specialist with Sharp Grossmont Hospital.
+“If we don't do something now to prevent the spread of antibiotic resistance, we may soon return to a time when simple infections could kills us.”

 In observance of Antibiotic Awareness Week, reminders and education will be shared with doctors, nurses and patients across the Sharp HealthCare system.

-According to Dr. Shao, everyone needs to be acutely aware that antibiotics will not work for cold and flu.
-“Colds, flu, most sore throats, bronchitis and many sinus and ear infections are caused by viruses,” says Dr. Shao.
+According to Dr. Haddad, everyone should be aware that antibiotics will not work for colds, the flu and runny noses, even if the mucus is thick, yellow or green.
+“Colds, flu, most sore throats, bronchitis and many sinus and ear infections are caused by viruses,” says Dr. Haddad.
 “Antibiotics do not help fight viruses; they should be used to fight true bacterial infections, such as whooping cough, strep throat or urinary tract infections.”

-This is important to understand, says Dr. Shao, because when a person is infected with antibiotic-resistant bacteria, not only is treatment more difficult, but also the resistant bacteria can spread to others.
+This is important to understand, says Dr. Haddad, because when a person is infected with antibiotic-resistant bacteria, not only is treatment more difficult, but also the resistant bacteria can spread to others.

 What’s a patient to do?

-Dr. Shao says that if you have been prescribed an antibiotic, you should:
+Dr. Haddad says that if you have been prescribed an antibiotic, you should:

 - Take the prescribed antibiotic exactly as your health care professional tells you.